Multipole and Berezinskii-Kosterlitz-Thouless Transitions in the Two-component Plasma: Electric formulation and energy bounds

 The method of image charges introduces a fictitious charge placed outside the domain to explicitly satisfy the Neumann boundary condition.
 For the unit disk $B_1$, the appropriate image charge for a point charge at $y \in B_1$ is obtained by reflection across the boundary circle $\partial B_1$, specifically at the point

 The explicit expression for the Neumann Green's function is given by

 This can be checked using that

-We will need the following lemma. \begin{lemma} Let $u_i$ be as in \eqref{eqsurui} and let $\tilde u_i\coloneqq u_i - \g*(\delta_{x_i}^{(\lambda)}- \delta_{y_{\sigma_N(i)}}^{(\lambda)})$ We have
+We will need the following lemma. \begin{lemma} Let $u_i$ be as in \eqref{eqsurui} and let $\tilde u_i\coloneqq u_i - \g*(\delta_{x_i}^{(\lambda)}- \delta_{y_{i}}^{(\lambda)})$.
+We have

-where $C$ is universal. \end{lemma} \begin{proof} For simplicity of notation, we assume that $\sigma_N=\id$.
-First of all, by scaling and translation invariance, it suffices to prove the result for $\tau=1$ and $z_i=0$, noting that $\nab \tilde u_i(x)$ equals $\frac{1}{\tau}$ times the gradient of its rescaled function that solves the equation on $B(0,1)$.
+where $C$ is universal. \end{lemma} \begin{proof} First of all, by scaling and translation invariance, it suffices to prove the result for $\tau=1$ and $z_i=0$, noting that $\nab \tilde u_i(x)$ equals $\frac{1}{\tau}$ times the gradient of its rescaled function that solves the equation on $B(0,1)$.
 The function $\tilde u_i$ solves

 The relation \eqref{eqtu1} follows from \eqref{eqsurtui}, the fact that $\|\frac{\partial \tilde u_i}{\partial \nu}\|_{L^\infty(\partial B(0,1))} \le C r_i$ and elliptic regularity estimates, then scaling.
 Alternatively, by \eqref{formulagreen}, for $x\in B(0, 1)$, we have so that